alvinalmira/alvinalmira.github.io/essays/introduction.md

   - MIS
 ---

 My name is Alvin Almira, and I am a curious person.
-I am a an undergraduate majoring in Accounting
+I am an undergraduate majoring in Accounting.

 Why am I taking an MIS course if I am not an MIS major or minor?
 I'm taking ITM352 to dip my brain into the realm of coding and understanding technology on a level deeper than a regular consumer.
 Technology is evolving every year, and I want to know the behind the scenes that runs technology.
 Understanding how technology works will be an important skill for the generations to come, so I might as well get comfortable.